alexey-martynov/cl-avm-http-helpers/README.markdown

 Also it contains helper to publish templates compiled via [cl-closure-template](https://github.com/archimag/cl-closure-template).

+> IMPORTANT NOTE:
+> Some library parts are accidentally bound to the [Hunchentoot](http://weitz.de/hunchentoot/).
+> This should be fixed via providing some generic mechanism or Hunchentoot
+> availability detection.

 HTTP Headers
 ------------

-At this time library provides handling of the `Accept` header.
+At this time library provides handling of the `Accept` header and conditional execution with `Last-Modified`/`If-Modified-Since`/`If-Unmodified-Since`.

+### `Accept` Header

 A typical usage looks like: